Lordstown, Ohio

-Lordstown is a village in southern Trumbull County, Ohio, United States.
+Lordstown is a village and paper township in southern Trumbull County, Ohio, United States.
 The population was 3,332 at the 2020 census.
 It is part of the Youngstown–Warren metropolitan area.

 History

 Lordstown Township was one of the original survey townships of the Connecticut Western Reserve as Town 3, Range 4.
 It was named for Samuel P. Lord, who laid out the township.
 Except for a small section which was annexed to Warren Township, Lordstown Township nearly completely incorporated as the village of Lordstown in 1975.

 Geography

 According to the United States Census Bureau, the village has a total area of 23.14 sqmi, all land.